jenusanjay/imageservice/README.md

-# imageservice
+# Project Imageservice
-Project to read, write and delete images
+Project to read, write and delete images, a service layer of an application like Instagram.

 # Requirements
   The Project uses following py modules/libraries